Pupils should do some coursework ‘in front of teachers’ amid AI cheating fears

 It comes after Ofqual’s chief regulator Jo Saxton said ChatGPT has made traditional examined conditions “more important than ever”.

-Speaking to headteachers at a conference earlier this month, she said pupils should be asked to complete their coursework and essays under exam conditions in schools following the rise in the use of AI technology.
+Speaking to headteachers at a conference earlier this month, Dr Saxton said she would make pupils complete their coursework and essays under exam conditions if she was a school leader following the emergence of AI systems.

 Ms Christodoulou, who used to be head of assessment at Ark Schools, added that she heard of teachers using ChatGPT to create questions for students at the end of lessons.